tmwbook/stupyfy/README.md

 data store.
 Please provide your own method of doing this in whatever callback functions you choose to use.
 """
-from pyfy.api_utils import TokenManager from pyfy.wrappers import player
+from stupyfy.api_utils import TokenManager from stupyfy.wrappers import player

 def query_active_token():
     return current_user.access_token